 BankAmericard® credit card

-The BankAmericard has one of the longest offers on both purchases and balance transfers at 18 billing cycles before the regular APR of 15.24% - 25.24% (variable) kicks in.
-Not only does it come with no annual fee, but it also has no penalty rate.
+The BankAmericard has one of the longest offers on both purchases and balance transfers at 18 billing cycles before the regular APR (14.74% - 24.74%) kicks in.
 It also lets you access your FICO score for free.